vivek369-ui/Selenium/README.md

           on.click(ele)--->
 	                   click method present both web element class and Actiond class diff is that in web element not accept any parameter and in Actions it accept parameter
+---------------------------------JavascriptExecutor-------------------------------------

+			   (interface)

+        executescript()--->
+	We can execute javaScript Statment using JavascriptExecutor. when method like(click())..etc not able to execute js internally its  throw exception
+	- for overcome that issue we can directly execute js method  through executeScript("pass javascript statment") from JavascriptExecutor

 ------------------------------------ERRORS---------------------------------------------------

 					//how to resolve error
     unsupported class version : using maven clean, it will clear old .class file  after that for genrating new .class file click on (generate sources)
     Element not interactable :
+    Element interceptedException : when method like(click())..etc not able to execute js internally its  throw exception
 ----------------------------------------Qustions--------------------------------------

      handle shadowroot